GiaPol/GiaPol/README.md

 Welcome to my GitHub profile!
 I am currently a 3rd-year Computer Science undergraduate student at the **University of Salerno** (Italy).

 I'm a curious and versatile developer: I don't tie myself to a single ecosystem, but rather enjoy exploring different frameworks and languages.
 What truly drives me is engineering solutions to real-world challenges.
-I love analyzing complex bottlenecks and choosing the right tech stack to turn them into tangible, impactful software.
+I love analysing complex bottlenecks and choosing the right tech stack to turn them into tangible, impactful software.

 ---